Ethan A. Kobre

 Master of Urban Planning (MUP) | New York University

 J.D. | Fordham University School of Law

-Previously, Ethan was an associate with Stroock & Stroock & Lavan LLP and later with Farrell Fritz PC.
-His experience also includes work with the United States Attorney’s Office for the Southern District of New York (Criminal Division) and the Litigation Bureau of the Office of the New York State Attorney General.
+Previously, Ethan was associated with Stroock & Stroock & Lavan LLP and later with Farrell Fritz PC.
+His experience also includes work in the chambers of United States Magistrate Judge Debra C. Freeman (SDNY), the United States Attorney’s Office for the Southern District of New York (Criminal Division), and the Office of the New York State Attorney General (Litigation Bureau).

-Ethan received a master of urban planning degree from New York University, and a law degree from Fordham University School of Law, where he was a Dean William J. Moore Scholar and a New York City Bar Association C. Bainbridge Smith Scholar, and was a member of both the International Law Journal and the Environmental Law Review.
+Ethan received a Master’s degree in Urban Planning from New York University, and a law degree from the Fordham University School of Law, where he was a Dean William J. Moore Scholar and a New York City Bar Association C. Bainbridge Smith Scholar, and was a member of both the International Law Journal and the Environmental Law Review.